-These findings suggest that careful selection of Transformer-based models and hyperparameter tuning can significantly improve the performance of clinical narrative classification tasks.
-Especially the CDSS at CHUSJ is currently under development.
+These findings suggest that carefully training the Transformer-based models from scratch can significantly improve the performance of clinical narrative classification tasks.
+The CDSS at CHUSJ is especially currently under development.
 By combining this NLP algorithm to detect the absence of heart failure with the two other algorithms already developed on hypoxemia detection \cite{sauthier2021estimated} and chest, X-ray analysis \cite{zaglam2014computer, yahyatabar2020dense}, the next step of our study is to implement the resulting CDSS (integration of the three algorithms) within the cyberinfrastructure of the pediatric intensive care unit (PICU) at Sainte-Justine Hospital to diagnose ARDS early.
-We will then verify the ability of the CDSS to detect ARDS prospectively once the integration with the PICU e-Medical infrastructure is completed.
+We will verify the CDSS's ability to detect ARDS prospectively once the integration with the PICU e-medical infrastructure is completed.